Welcome to the In-House Legal Solutions (“IHLS”) privacy notice. IHLS respects your privacy and is committed to protecting your personal data.

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by Contacting us

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 EXTERNAL THIRD PARTIES

-- Service providers acting as processors based in England who provide IT and system administration services.
+Service providers acting as processors based in England [EC4] who provide IT and system administration services.

-- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in England who provide consultancy, banking, legal, insurance and accounting services.
+Professional advisers acting as controllers in their own right [EC5] including lawyers, bankers, auditors and insurers based in England who provide consultancy, banking, legal, insurance and accounting services.